Animas La Plata Project

 Bear Creek Lake Reallocation Project

 The Bear Creek Lake Reallocation Project is still in the Feasibility Study Phase.
 The Army Corps of Engineers approached the CWCB with a Reconnaissance Study in 2015 that showed potential to reallocate 20,000 acre feet of storage space for multiple uses.

 Currently, a scope of work is being developed for the Bear Creek Lake Reallocation Feasibility Study.

-The first public Scoping Meeting for the Bear Creek Lake Reallocation Feasibility Study will be held virtually on October 14.
+The first public Scoping Meeting for the Bear Creek Lake Reallocation Feasibility Study was held virtually on October 14,2021.